atmatto/anki-duolingo-dictionary/config.md

 `example_paste_format` - format used to paste examples, `{tl}` is replaced by target language version of the example, and `{nl}` is replaced by native language translation of the example.

+`hide_example_translations` - if true, example translations won't be visible by default

 ## Deck rule notation
 ```
 deck:value;deck2:value2;*:catch all value